Heather R. Hill, CNM, CFRE

 Mark Stuart is a fund-raising and friend-raising professional with 29 years’ experience in all aspects of advancement operations and leadership.

-Since 2005, Mark Stuart has led San Diego Zoo Global’s (SDZG) Development and Membership Department.
+For 14 years, Mark Stuart led San Diego Zoo Global’s (SDZG) Development and Membership Department.
 SDZG has the world’s largest membership programs with 450,000 individual members–all up for renewal each year.
-SDZG is completing its first-ever comprehensive fundraising campaign with a goal of $500 million by the end of 2018.
-Stuart also oversees government and community relations for SDZG.
+Stuart also oversaw government and community relations for SDZG.

 Mark served as Associate Dean of Development and Alumni Relations for the University of Pennsylvania School of Veterinary Medicine.
 During his tenure, the school prepared, launched, and executed a five-year $100 million campaign, which was the largest fundraising effort for any veterinary school at that time.